 8 OUR OBLIGATIONS TO YOU

-8.1 As an OEL subscriber, we will supply you with energy and energy related services in accordance with this Agreement, applicable laws, regulations, good industry practice in New Zealand, and any relevant industry protocols and codes of practice.
+8.1 As a Paua to the People customer, we will supply you with energy and energy related services in accordance with this Agreement, applicable laws, regulations, good industry practice in New Zealand, and any relevant industry protocols and codes of practice.
 We will comply with all applicable legal and/or industry requirements relating to energy supply and metering.

 8.2 We may install, maintain, alter, or replace any energy supply equipment on your premises at any time, and you must pay the costs relating to this.